Reliance Power Ltd leads gainers in 'A' group

-PC Jeweller Ltd, Chennai Petroleum Corporation Ltd, Suzlon Energy Ltd and Network 18 Media & Investments Ltd are among the other gainers in the BSE's 'A' group today, 22 October 2020.
+Aditya Birla Fashion & Retail Ltd Partly Paidup, Suzlon Energy Ltd, Crompton Greaves Consumer Electrical Ltd and Indiabulls Integrated Services Ltd are among the other gainers in the BSE's 'A' group today, 23 October 2020.

-PC Jeweller Ltd, Chennai Petroleum Corporation Ltd, Suzlon Energy Ltd and Network 18 Media & Investments Ltd are among the other gainers in the BSE's 'A' group today, 22 October 2020.
+Aditya Birla Fashion & Retail Ltd Partly Paidup, Suzlon Energy Ltd, Crompton Greaves Consumer Electrical Ltd and Indiabulls Integrated Services Ltd are among the other gainers in the BSE's 'A' group today, 23 October 2020.

-Reliance Power Ltd surged 14.52% to Rs 2.84 at 11:54 IST.
+Reliance Power Ltd soared 19.71% to Rs 3.28 at 11:54 IST.
 The stock was the biggest gainer in the BSE's 'A' group.
-On the BSE, 192.05 lakh shares were traded on the counter so far as against the average daily volumes of 40.87 lakh shares in the past one month.
+On the BSE, 224.93 lakh shares were traded on the counter so far as against the average daily volumes of 55.13 lakh shares in the past one month.

-PC Jeweller Ltd spiked 13.49% to Rs 15.98.
+Aditya Birla Fashion & Retail Ltd Partly Paidup surged 17.65% to Rs 104.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 7.64 lakh shares were traded on the counter so far as against the average daily volumes of 1.69 lakh shares in the past one month.
+On the BSE, 1.94 lakh shares were traded on the counter so far as against the average daily volumes of 42796 shares in the past one month.

-Chennai Petroleum Corporation Ltd soared 12.91% to Rs 76.55.
+Suzlon Energy Ltd spiked 9.91% to Rs 3.55.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 6.53 lakh shares were traded on the counter so far as against the average daily volumes of 41575 shares in the past one month.
+On the BSE, 18.44 lakh shares were traded on the counter so far as against the average daily volumes of 32.11 lakh shares in the past one month.

-Suzlon Energy Ltd rose 9.86% to Rs 3.23.
+Crompton Greaves Consumer Electrical Ltd spurt 9.37% to Rs 313.3.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 24.96 lakh shares were traded on the counter so far as against the average daily volumes of 33.38 lakh shares in the past one month.
+On the BSE, 1.76 lakh shares were traded on the counter so far as against the average daily volumes of 65550 shares in the past one month.

-Network 18 Media & Investments Ltd spurt 6.97% to Rs 35.3.
+Indiabulls Integrated Services Ltd advanced 6.01% to Rs 57.35.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 1.38 lakh shares were traded on the counter so far as against the average daily volumes of 1.39 lakh shares in the past one month.
+On the BSE, 30828 shares were traded on the counter so far as against the average daily volumes of 88410 shares in the past one month.

 Powered by Capital Market - Live News